 - Alert travelers on the road

-- Identify and act when crisis occurs
+- Identify and act when a crisis occurs

 At Fox World Travel, the 24/7 Global Watch team constantly monitors events around the globe.
 That means if an event occurs at any time—including the middle of the night—they will be alerted to the travelers who are at risk and will reach out to travel managers as the incident unfolds.
+Fox World Travel stands alongside the travel manager throughout the process.

 That proactive approach to incident management ensures your staff has the tools and support they need if a duty of care incident occurs while on the road.